KamilFedorowicz/rheoFoamLC/README.md

 The latter two fields are specified through the constitutiveModel2 object.

 The exact form of the constitutive equation is specified in a dedicated file;
-look for the LE_1constant folder in other repository to see an example.
+look for the LE_model folder in other repository to see an example.